interstellaridea/sebastian-valdez-site/README.md

 ## This is a site about my interests, projects and resume.

 ## Features:

-- Single page app
-- Contact me messgage form
+- X Contact me messgage form
-- Has github projects lists
+- X Has github projects lists
-- Has about me
+- X Has about me
 - Has Hobbies
 - Has Resume
 - Able to down load pdf of resume

 ## UI:

-- Responsive for all devices
+- X Responsive for all devices
-- Minial style
-- Favion
+- X Favion
-- Custom Font
+- X Custom Font

 ## TODO:

-- Fill up welcome page with more info
+- X Fill up welcome page with more info
-- create message form
+- X Create message form
 - Google analytics
-- Responsive design
+- X Responsive design
 - X Add Rspec